TheNani9999/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 ## Why Use Bayesian Optimization?
 Automatically finds the best Q and R values.
 Minimizes human effort in tuning.
-Can be extended to Reinforcement Learning for adaptive control.

 ## Implementation Plan
 Define an optimization objective (e.g., minimizing settling time, control effort).